cloudevents/spec/spec.md

 # Minimum Supported Event Size

-In order to increase interoperability, all CloudEvent consumers MUST accept events up to a size of 256KB, measured by serializing the CloudEvent as [JSON](./json-format.md) (minified, i.e. without white-space).
+In order to increase interoperability, all CloudEvent consumers SHOULD accept events up to a size of 64KB, measured by serializing the CloudEvent as [JSON](./json-format.md) (minified, i.e. without white-space).

 CloudEvent consumers MAY reject events above this size and MAY reject messages